gnmiller/NachOSFinalProject/README.md

 	* One showing is that the system does detect if the user has access to a path when opening files.
 This applies only to the UNIX FS however and prevents the OS crashing when insufficient permissiosn are present.
+	* we also believe our system is very robust and would be extremely difficult for a user to crash.
+Malicious users may find exploits but the average user should not be able to crash the system.